PrestaShop/prestashop-specs/Order Page View.md

 [Pagination design](https://projects.invisionapp.com/share/YKTGGFZAMCB#/screens/392128609)

-**The quantity** is coloured in a dark grey background if there are more than 2 quantities.
+**The quantity** is colored in a dark grey background if there are more than 2 quantities.

 **The edit button** allows the user to edit the excluded and included base price and quantity.
-If the user edit an amount in the input without taxe it will insert the amount plus the product taxes in the input with taxe automatically.
-And vice versa, if the user edit an amount in the input with taxe it will insert the amount less the product taxes in the input without taxe.
+If the user edits an amount in the input without tax it will insert the amount plus the product taxes in the input with tax automatically.
+And vice versa, if the user edits an amount in the input with tax it will insert the amount less the product taxes in the input without tax.
 The product quantity can be edited.
 Increasing or decreasing will update the stock available quantity.

-The merchant is warn if he edits the price of product with a specific price or an catalog price rule.
+The merchant is warned if he edits the price of the product with a specific price or a catalog price rule.
 ![Warning on the edition of a product with specific price](/img/Warning_on_the_edition_product_specific_price_catalog.PNG)

 **While editing the quantity, the total updates itself** to let know to the user impact price that it will have.